michael-bailey/java-chat-client/docs/Protocol.md

 any initial request to the server will make it send ?Request:

+### !encrypt:
+this keyword request the server to start a key exchange the new keys will be used to encrypt further messages.

+*

 ### !info:
 this will retrieve server info.
 * server name